TrebledJ/trebledj.github.io/content/posts/cybersec/attack-of-the-zip/2024-02-04-attack-of-the-zip.md

 From 5GB, we've gone down to ~4.9MB!
 A few of these could exhaust most virtual machines.

-## Other Zip Vulnerabilities in the Wild
+## Zip Vulnerabilities in the Wild

 Here are some notable zip vulnerabilities in the past decade: